karayabin/universe-snapshot/universe/Ling/Light_Events/doc/api/Ling/Light_Events/Listener/LightEventsListenerInterface/process.md

 ================

-abstract public [LightEventsListenerInterface::process](https://github.com/lingtalfi/Light_Events/blob/master/doc/api/Ling/Light_Events/Listener/LightEventsListenerInterface/process.md)($data, string $event) : mixed
+abstract public [LightEventsListenerInterface::process](https://github.com/lingtalfi/Light_Events/blob/master/doc/api/Ling/Light_Events/Listener/LightEventsListenerInterface/process.md)($data, string $event, ?bool &$stopPropagation = false) : mixed

 Process the given data.

+If the stopPropagation flag is set to true, this will stop the dispatcher and no other listener will be called.